TritiumR/Prompting-with-the-Future/README.md

 ### 2. Scan with a robot
 We also provide a script to use the robot to scan your environment.

 Due to different robot platforms, we provide an example script on Droid[https://droid-dataset.github.io/] setup for scanning with a robot.

 You can adapt the `utils/reconstruct/robot_scan.py` script for your own robot.

-The planning code is the same as the previous one.

 ## Post-processing (optional)
 We found that VLMs are quite robust to the artifacts in the reconstructed scene.